 A body corporate for a strata title property has a duty to maintain the features and measures on the common property and also the duty to ensure that every feature within a private lot (flat or unit) is also being maintained.

 Maintenance is an on-going responsibility with different inspection periods for different types of features.

-The frequency of inspection, testing and maintenance of the prescribed features and measures is specified in the Director's Specified List December 2016 (PDF, 1.2 MB)
+The frequency of inspection, testing and maintenance of the prescribed features and measures is specified in the Director's Maintenance of Prescribed Essential Building Services Determination (pdf, 155.0 KB).

 For all buildings constructed since July 2004 a schedule (prepared by the building surveyor) of essential safety and health features and measures, including their performance level, inspection frequency and type of maintenance required would be included with your occupancy permit.

 All commercial and public buildings built before July 2004 must also be maintained.
 A maintenance schedule must be prepared for the owner or occupier by an appropriately qualified person.

 The type of maintenance required depends on the complexity of each safety feature or measure.
 For complex features specialist contractors will be required to check and maintain them.

 You must keep records of maintenance checks, inspection reports, repair work and contractor's invoices so that an authorised person can inspect them.
 The owner is required to keep all maintenance records for ten years:

 When the building is sold, the owner must provide sufficient information to the purchaser so that they can continue to maintain the building's safety features and measures.